Ensembl Variation - Predicted data

 perl convert_ensembl_to_SO_consequences.pl input.txt > converted.txt

-The terms in the table are shown in order of severity as estimated by Ensembl, and this ordering is used on the website summary views.
+The terms in the table below are shown in order of severity (more severe to less severe) as estimated by Ensembl, and this ordering is used on the website summary views.
 This ordering is necessarily subjective and API and VEP users can always get the full set of consequences for each allele and make their own severity judgement.

 |*||SO term||SO description||SO accession||Old Ensembl term|